Jaehoon-Sung/jaehoon-sung-mysql-masterbook/part-0-types-of-database/README.md

 ## Key-Value Database

-Think of an object we use in Javascript.
-This database has the same structure just shown as below.
-A `Key-Value Database` is a non-relational database that uses a key-value pair to store data.
-This `Key-Value Database` is used frequently to implement a simple sub-database.
-(More practical examples are coming below.)
+This masterbook focuses on a relational database, but it is essential to understand what a non-relational database is.
+A non-relational database is a type of database that does not use tables with a tabular schema of rows and columns.
+Instead, non-relational databases use different data models such as key-value pairs, documents, or graphs.

+One type of non-relational database is the `Key-Value Database`, which uses a simple structure based on key-value pairs to store data (similar to an object in JavaScript).
+The Key-Value Database is often used to implement a simple sub-database such as a cache or a session storage.
+An example of a Key-Value Database is the `Redis` DBMS, which I will cover below.

 ```
 | KEY          | VALUE        |